 Getting enough quality sleep each night is vital for many reasons.
-The Centers for Disease Control and Prevention (CDC) recommends seven to nine hours of sleep each day for the average adult, but this can sometimes prove challenging.
+The Centers for Disease Control and Prevention (CDC) for the average adult, but this can sometimes prove challenging.
 In addition to obvious factors, such as the comfort of your mattress or the consistency of your schedule, where you live, your median income, and even your health might play a role in determining your sleep habits.

 Using the CDC’s 500 Cities Project and U.S. Census Bureau data, we reviewed and compared multiple factors, uncovering some intriguing findings.
 Does it surprise you to learn that the population density of your city might impact your sleep?
 How about your city’s level of poverty, household income, and even whether you have access to health insurance?

 To obtain a feel for how location and socioeconomic factors affect the amount and quality of sleep people receive, we first looked at the 500 largest cities in America and then the 25 best and worst rested cities.
 One of the first things we noticed was that the 25 most well-rested cities had a higher median income than the 25 least well-rested cities.

 Find a comfy spot and settle in as we uncover our findings.
 Hopefully, understanding the data will encourage you to find ways to improve the quality and quantity of your sleep, so you and your family are prepared to tackle anything life throws your way.